davidamato8861/sass-blog/entries/entry07-sass_structure.md

 In CSS, there is a rule already in the library called '@Import'.
 So...sass took this rule from css and made it usable in .scss files, as well as other sass files.
 What happens is that sass files are imported or carried over into a main.scss file, which is usually/mostly found in sass directories.
-Then, the code written in main.scss is compiled into the ouput, which is just css.
+Then, the code written in main.scss is compiled into the output, which is just css.
 Additionally, the main.scss file will always have access to any variables found in other imported files.

 Furthermore, importing files can save you a lot of trouble since you won't have to write the same lines over and over again for a new selector.
 All you have to do is import files with variables already written, then your good to go.